atharva-p/guides/pygame.md

 3. you can change the position of the rect by accessing the rect attributes `test_rect.left += 10`
 4. blit the rectangle in the main loop `screen.blit(test_surface, test_rect)`

+# detecting key presses

+there are two methods

+1. using `key.get_pressed()` this will return an object containing bool values of all keys.
+Pass the key constant to get the bool for the desired key (for example `keys_pressed[pygame.K_SPACE]`).
+Note that this method will generate bool values for the duration of the key press.
+Not ideal if you only want one bool per key stroke
+2. using the event loop. check if `event.type == pygame.KEYDOWN`  or keyup.
+To check for a specific key, check for `if event.key == pygame.K_SPACE`